 What is the Green New Deal?

-Shortly before taking office, Alexandria Ocasio-Cortez captured public attention by calling for the creation of a select committee in the House of Representatives to design a Green New Deal.
+Shortly before taking office, Rep. Alexandria Ocasio-Cortez (AOC) captured public attention by calling for the creation of a select committee in the House of Representatives to design a Green New Deal.
 Although House leadership rebuffed her plan, at least 40 members of Congress have declared their support for the program, and a recent poll shows that an overwhelming majority of Americans support the policy.

-3. Sustainably revamping US infrastructure and industry.
+- Sustainably revamping U.S. infrastructure and industry

 To achieve these goals, the resolution’s central proposals include converting to 100 percent renewable and zero-emission energy sources through expanding and upgrading renewable power sources.
 It also calls for giving the public an ownership stake in Green New Deal investments, guaranteeing well-paid jobs with good benefits, ensuring workers’ rights to organize, and providing high-quality healthcare and housing to all.

 Although some liberal pundits have been critical, many have extolled the virtues of the Green New Deal as both policy and political strategy.
 But a Green New Deal can help us radically transform society in three ways that mainstream commentators seem to be unaware of.